albertoacerbi/oranzees/README.md

 # Oranzees model

-This repository contains the code and documents the development of the the oranzees model. [model-description.pdf](model-description.pdf) is a good place to start, providing a short description of the model.
+This repository contains the code and documents the development of the the oranzees model. [model-description.pdf](model-description.pdf) is a good place to start, providing a short description of the model and the main results so far.

 The material is organised as follows:

 * [01-oranzees.Rmd](01-oranzees.Rmd) to [06-oranzees.Rmd](06-oranzees.Rmd): R Markdown files documenting the model implementation details, mainly for "internal" use

-* [model-description.Rmd](model-description.Rmd): a shorter description of the model (see also the output [model-description.pdf](model-description.pdf))
+* [model-description.Rmd](model-description.Rmd): a shorter description of the model.

 * [main.R](main.R): code to run the model